 We work closely with the library staff, who provide excellent support and resources.
 We run a guided reading programme in fortnightly reading lessons with Year 7 and Year 8 students in our extensively stocked library, including gold stickered dyslexia friendly books and stretch and challenge texts.
 Alongside the PLC, the department uses a range of strategies to help support SEND to flourish within the subject.

 The department has, and continues, to work closely with Dreadlock Alien to promote both spoken language and literacy beyond the English classrooms as well as putting on a range of theatre trips, recently including A Christmas Carol and Othello.

-Our Year 9 curriculum explores the skills required at GCSE and acts as a bridge from KS3 to KS4, incorporating a range of GCSE level texts but none the students will look at in their GCSEs.
+Our Year 9 curriculum offers a broad and challenging insight into humanity: starting with speeches that sought and brought about change and developing the critical approach to literature texts that will help students to fully engage with whatever they read.
 In Year 10 and Year 11 students study for English Language and English Literature GCSEs and we offer English Literature and English Language and Literature A Level options.

 |Director of English||Mr A Smith|

 |KS5 Coordinator||Ms T Byrom|